10 Questions All Beginning Dancers Ask

 Other schools, recognizing there is also benefit to cross training, are flexible and will allow you to join late and prorated tuition.

 If it is a technique class, sometimes a private lesson or two might be needed to shorten the gap of what the student missed so as not to hold the other students back.
-It is always worth asking if they accept late comers.
+It is always worth asking if they accept late enrollment.

 12. Do dance recitals require a huge time commitment?